 “There are numerous hypotheses concerning the nature of humpback song, many of which are not mutually exclusive.
 The logistical difficulties of studying the behaviour of humpbacks in comparison to songbird's render it challenging, although not impossible.”

-The hypotheses mainly centre around breeding, but no direct evidence of the male's songs affecting females has ever been observed.
+The hypotheses regarding the 'purpose' of the songs mainly centre around breeding, but no direct evidence of the male's songs affecting females has ever been observed.

-Audio recordings available via 'The Songs of the Humpback Whale'
+Audio recordings are available via 'The Songs of the Humpback Whale'